Where to Ski Around the World in Summer

 Saas Fee, Switzerland

 The Allalin Glacier above Saas Fee offers summer and fall skiing from mid-July to late October.
-The lifts typically run until early afternoon, depending on the day of year, so double-check times as you’re planning your ski day.
+The lifts typically run until early afternoon, depending on the day of the year, so double-check times as you plan your ski day.
 Arrive early to avoid the slush.

 » Check out summer lodging options in Saas Fee.